 Brooklyn is a very small village located in the state of Michigan.
 With a population of 1,198 people and two constituent neighborhoods, Brooklyn is the 451st largest community in Michigan.
 Much of the housing stock in Brooklyn was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages, Brooklyn isn’t mainly white- or blue-collar occupations dominate the local economy, Brooklyn is neither predominantly one nor the other.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Brooklyn is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brooklyn is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Brooklyn who work in sales jobs (16.32%), management occupations (12.97%), and office and administrative support (11.92%).